 Author：CELEBLAWS, P.A.
 Source：Original Release

-The USPTO randomly audits registrations to determine whether trademarks are still being used in connection with the goods and/or services identified the owner’s original trademark registration.
-The trademark register in the United States is a use-based register, meaning that registrations are entitled to be maintained only for goods or services for which the trademark is in use in commerce.
-According to the USPTO’s policy, “inaccurate or improper use claims in registration maintenance filings jeopardize the validity of your registration, may unnecessarily block future applications, and diminish the utility of the trademark register to provide notice of trademark rights to businesses and the public.”①
+According to the U.S. Patent & Trademark Office (the "USPTO"), “inaccurate or improper use claims in registration maintenance filings jeopardize the validity of your registration, may unnecessarily block future applications, and diminish the utility of the trademark register to provide notice of trademark rights to businesses and the public.”